-We believe that gender inequity and the resulting power imbalance in our culture play a central role in creating a society which allows the abuse of women.
-We are committed to a vision of a just society, and to changing the current beliefs and institutions which encourage violence against women.
+We believe that gender inequity and the resulting power imbalance in our culture play a central role in creating a society which allows the abuse of individuals.
+We are committed to a vision of a just society, and to changing the current beliefs and institutions which encourage violence.

 We believe battering is absolutely unacceptable and that institutions and organizations must be held accountable for those attitudes, policies and practices which support battering.
 We also believe that in order for justice to be achieved, batterers must be held accountable for their violent behavior.
 Accountability includes taking responsibility for changing abusive behaviors and actions.

-We believe our work must be founded on the voice and experience of battered women.
-We also believe it is not enough to say, “Everyone is welcome,” but we must intentionally and actively create safe places and provide services for ALL women and their children.
+We believe our work must be founded on the voice and experience of those impacted by domestic violence.
+We also believe it is not enough to say, “Everyone is welcome,” but we must intentionally and actively create safe places and provide services for ALL victims and their children.

 Our guiding principle is empowerment; this emphasizes regaining power from within, instead of seeking approval and power from outside sources.
-When battered women can individually and collectively reclaim their own power and live lives free of fear and violence, we as a society all benefit.
+When victims can individually and collectively reclaim their own power and live lives free of fear and violence, we as a society all benefit.